-I’d convinced myself in my slump that there was no point any more, and that I may as well wait until after lockdown to continue with anything I had in the pipeline.
-My goals of working in film, or writing for a living, had been shelved ‘until the time was right’.
-But that wasn’t helpful for my long term goals, nor was it doing anything for my mood.
+I’d convinced myself in my slump that there was no point anymore, and that I might as well wait until after lockdown to continue with anything I had in the pipeline.
+My goals of working in film, or writing for a living, had been shelved “until the time was right”.
+But that wasn’t helpful for my long-term goals, nor was it doing anything for my mood.
 I’m a creative person at heart, and happiest when I’m doing something new and pushing myself out of my comfort zone.
 Coronavirus will pass, and the world we knew before will still be there, albeit changed, afterwards.
-My perspective changed, and I once again saw this time as an opportunity rather than a restriction.
+My perspective changed, and I again saw this time as an opportunity rather than a restriction.

 I’ve had time (so much time) to think hard about what it is I want to do and where I want to go in life.
 I’ve bought a new laptop to allow me to work better and edit faster, and my new camera and accessories to help me create higher quality content.
 So even though it may seem as if I’m back doing a bit of everything like at the start of lockdown, I now feel more focused and confident that I’m doing the right things for the right reasons.
 I almost had to sink so low to pull myself back up.
 I’m also making sure to keep my ambitions in check, and not go too heavily into one particular thing too soon, again segmenting my time and my brainpower to avoid completely flatlining.
 Variety is the spice of life, after all, and so I’m trying to balance things a little more evenly, as well as making time just to step back and tell myself, “You did good today”.

 The light at the end of the tunnel: is it switched on?